 AWL

 AWL is een hightech machinebouwer en een wereldspeler in de automotive en algemene industrie.
-Naast communicatie over complexe technieken en projecten was het heel belangrijk om in de interne organisatie in begrijpelijke taal te communiceren.
+Naast communicatie over complexe technieken en grootse projecten is het belangrijk om binnen de organisatie in begrijpelijke taal te communiceren.

 HALL OF FAME